 We are a fabless semiconductor solution provider dedicated to display imaging processing technologies.
 We are a worldwide market leader in display driver ICs and timing controllers used in TVs, laptops, monitors, mobile phones, tablets, digital cameras, automobile, virtual reality (VR) and many other consumer electronics devices.
 Additionally, we design and provide controllers for touch sensor displays, in-cell Touch and Display Driver Integration (TDDI) single-chip solutions, LED driver ICs, power management ICs, scaler products for monitors and projectors, tailor-made video processing IC solutions, silicon IPs and LCOS micro-displays for augmented reality (AR) devices and head-up displays (HUD) for automotive.
 We also offer digital camera solutions, including CMOS image sensors and wafer level optics for AR devices, 3D depth scanning and machine vision, which are used in a wide variety of applications such as mobile phone, tablet, laptop, TV, PC camera, automobile, security, medical devices and Internet of Things.
-For display drivers and display-related products, our customers are panel manufacturers, agents or distributors, module manufacturers and assembly houses.
-We also work with camera module manufacturers, optical engine manufacturers, combined with our focus on customer service and close relationships with semiconductor manufacturing service providers, has contributed to our success.
+For display drivers and display-related products, our customers are panel manufacturers, agents or distributors, module manufacturers, and television system manufacturers for various non-driver products.
+We believe that our recognized leading design and engineering expertise, combined with our focus on customer service and close relationships with semiconductor manufacturing service providers, has contributed to our success.